Attacks of ransomwareYour computer may be unprotected.

 Ransomware is a type of malware (malicious software) used by criminals to extort money.
-It stores data for redemption using encryption or blocking users on the device.
+It stores data for ransom using encryption or by locking the users device.

-In principle, avoid clicking on links in spam emails or on unknown sites.
-However, downloads initiated when you click on malicious links is a way for your computer to be infected.
+In principle, avoid clicking on links in spam mails or on unknown websites.
+However, downloads initiated when you click on malicious links is one way your computer can get infected.

-When the ransomware is on your computer, it will encrypt your data or block your operating system.
+Once the ransomware is on your computer, it will encrypt your data or lock down your operating system.

-As soon as the ransomware has something to maintain like “hostage“, It will require a ransom before you can recover your data.
+As soon as the ransomware has something to keep like "hostage", it will require a ransom in order for you to recover your data.

-Pay those ransoms it may seem like the simplest solution, right?
+Paying these redemptions may seem like the simplest solution, doesn't it?

-However, this is exactly what the attacker wants you to do.
+Yet that is exactly what the abuser wants you to do.

-In fact, it is important to keep in mind that paying for these redemptions does not guarantee that you will gain access to your device or your data again.
+In fact, it is important to keep in mind that paying these ransoms does not guarantee that you will gain access to your device or your data again.

 Another way that ransomware can access your computer is through an email attachment.

-First of all, don't open email attachments from senders you don't trust.
-As well as check who the email is from and confirm that the email address is correct.
-Similarly, be sure to evaluate whether an attachment looks genuine before opening it.
-If you’re not sure, contact the person you think sent it and check again.
+First and foremost, do not open email attachments from senders you do not trust.
+As well as checking who the email is from and confirming that the email address is correct.
+Likewise, be sure to assess whether an attachment looks genuine before opening it.
+If you are not sure, contact the person you think sent it and check again.

 Never open attachments that ask you to enable macros to view them.
-Since, if the attachment is infected, opening it will run the malicious macro, giving malware control over your computer.
+Since, if the attachment is infected, opening it will execute the malicious macro, giving the malware control over your computer.